-Vision Problems Associated with Technology Use
+Children’s Vision Problems Associated with Technology Use

 Protecting the Eyes from Digital Strain

 Parents should also remind their children to blink a lot.
-Blinking will give the eyes a break, allow them to stay moistened, and will reduce the strain they are put under.
+Blinking will give the eyes a break, allow them to stay moistened, and reduce the strain they are put under.

 Regular eye exams are an important part of keeping the eyes healthy.
-Children should have an exam done around 6 months old and again before they are three years old.
+Children should have an exam around six months old and again before they are three years old.
 After that, children should receive an eye exam every one to two years, depending on the advice given by their eye doctor.

 Parents should also make sure to include eye-healthy food in their children’s diets.
 While it can be difficult to get kids to eat fruits and vegetables, it’s important to make sure they eat plenty of them.
 This is not only for the sake of keeping their eyes healthy and strong.
 It’s beneficial for the rest of their body.